top of page

 Let's compare the PRO version vs. FREE (MM%):

-Illustration 8: Comparison of Emerging Monthly Mover Pro version to FREE version
+Illustration 10: Comparison of the Emerging Monthly Mover Pro version to the FREE version

-Illustration 8: Comparison of Emerging Monthly Mover Pro version to FREE version
+Illustration 10: Comparison of the Emerging Monthly Mover Pro version to the FREE version

 The PRO strategy achieved a lower total monetary result by $85k, yet we rate it higher because it offers: